Shag Cut, the cult haircut, emerged from oblivion and has now also landed on the catwalks.

 Who Does the Shag Cut Fit For?

 Basically, the shag cut suits everyone and everyone!
-You should only keep your fingers off the shag cut if you have super fine and straight hair.
+You should only keep your fingers off the shag cut if you have fine, straight hair.

 We can correctly adjust the shag to the most varied of face shapes.

 - Faces with high foreheads conceal them thanks to the shag cut with long curtain bangs

 - The shag gently rounds off angular faces

 - Smaller faces get the haircut an extra portion of wealth

 - For the shag cut, round faces should have a central parting that visually stretches the face